perezsan/Shadow-RPC-Operator/1-How-to-configure-RPC-node.md

 ```
 timeout 120 solana catchup --our-localhost=8899 --log --follow --commitment root
 ```
 curl for getBlockProduction - this is a simple curl and calls for a little bit larger JSON data response.
-It should be nearly instant. if it isn't there is a problem.
+It should be nearly instant.
+If it isn't there is a problem.
 ```
 curl http://localhost:8899 -k -X POST -H "Content-Type: application/json" -H "Referer: SSCLabs" -d '{"jsonrpc":"2.0","id":1, "method":"getBlockProduction"}
 '
 ```

+Further health checks coming soon including health checks for archival data.
+Shadow Nodes will store all transactions back to the genesis block 0.
+More curls will be placed here to make sure your node properly accesses archival.